sigmakappa/All-About-Performance/ProcessorPerformance/Fibonacci_Recursion/README.md

 * N. J. A. Sloane, The first 2000 Fibonacci numbers: Table of n, F(n) for n = 0 to 2000 [here](https://oeis.org/A000045/b000045.txt)

-Fibonacci computational observations on different platforms:
+Fibonacci computational observations (by recursion) on different platforms are as below:

 | No. | Computed    | P #1 (seconds)    | P #2 (seconds) | P #3 (seconds)    | P #4 (seconds) |